Option A

 Why most accounts hide the leak.

-Begin a conversation →Why does my Shopify Google Ads ROAS look great but my bank account doesn't agree?
+Commission the diagnostic →Why does my Shopify Google Ads ROAS look great but my bank account doesn't agree?

 PMax includes branded search by default.
 Branded clicks would have converted at 30-60% anyway.
 PMax claims credit because conversions happened in its attribution window.
 Exclude brand, run a separate brand campaign, judge each on its own non-overlapping work.